anisul-Islam/c-sharp-documentation/README.md

 ### OOP 1: Encapsulation

-- Encapsulate -> group (members in a class) and protect (access modifiers for the class members).
-- encapsulation is the idea of "surrounding" an entity, not just to keep what's inside together, but also to protect it. hiding from outside using private.
+- Encapsulate -> Encapsulation is the bundling of data and methods that operate on that data within a single unit, or class, and restricting access to some of the object's components.
+This helps in data hiding and keeps the internal state safe from unintended modifications.
 - benefits of encapsulation
   - You can control access or modification of the data.
   - You can make the code more flexible and easy to change with new requirements.